Bloch-Lorentz magnetoresistance oscillations in delafossites: Results

-All trajectories have a similar oscillatory vertical displacement as a function of \(x\), shown in Fig.~\ref{fig:traj}(A,B). \emph{The universal trajectory shape is a result of the \(k_z\) advancing over the complete out-of-plane Brillouin zone, similar to Bloch oscillations \citep{bloch1929}, however because of the magnetic origin of the momentum drift, \(k_z\) has a universal dependence on \(x\) regardless of the in-plane trajectory.} When the oscillation period is commensurate with the sample width, all trajectories have a zero net vertical displacement over the time of flight, and therefore carry no current as shown in Fig.~\ref{fig:traj}(A).
+This ensures that all trajectories have a similar oscillatory vertical displacement as a function of \(x\):

+We plot the trajectories in Fig.~\ref{fig:traj}(A, B).
+The universal trajectory shape is a result of the \(k_z\) advancing over the complete out-of-plane Brillouin zone, similar to Bloch oscillations \cite{bloch1929}, however, the origin of the momentum drift is Lorentz force instead of the electric field.
+This gives \(k_z\) a universal dependence on \(x\) regardless of the in-plane trajectory.
+When the oscillation period is commensurate with the sample width, all trajectories have a zero net vertical displacement over the time of flight, and therefore carry no current as shown in Fig.~\ref{fig:traj}(A).
 At the same time, the vertical displacement of different trajectories---and therefore the current---is maximal when a half-integer number of oscillation periods fits into the sample width as shown in Fig.~\ref{fig:traj}(B).
 Because the contribution of every trajectory to the conductance has the same magnetic field dependence, as seen in Eq.~\eqref{eq:1Dcon}, this minimal model yields an oscillatory conductance with a correct frequency, but full visibility of the oscillations in contrast to the experimental data.
+We define the overall phenomenon as Bloch-Lorentz oscillations.